ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 2. In `specialArgs = {...};`, the content of the attribute set is omitted here.
 Its contents are automatically injected into submodules through name matching.

    1. A common usage, for instance, is to directly write `specialArgs = inputs;`, enabling all data sources from the `inputs` attribute set to be used in the submodules.
+   2. If you do not want to mixed all the data sources in `inputs` with the defaults, use `specialArgs = {inherit inputs;};`(akin `specialArgs = {inputs = inputs;};`) instead.

 ## Managing System Packages with Flakes

 After the switch, we can manage the system using Flakes.
 One common requirement is installing packages.
 We have previously seen how to install packages using `environment.systemPackages` from the official `nixpkgs` repository.

 Now let's learn how to install packages from other sources using Flakes.
-This provides greater flexibility, particularly when it comes to specifying software versions.
+This is really useful when you want to use a newer version of some package that is not added into Nixpkgs yet.

 Let's use [Helix](https://github.com/helix-editor/helix) editor as an example.

 First, we need to add Helix as an input in `flake.nix`: